 Understory community –

-We measured understory vegetation within five, one m2 subsamples (evenly spaced at each of the plot corners and center) within each plot and identified species according to regional guides (Hultén, 1968; MacKinnon et al., 2004; Laursen and Seppelt, 2010), focusing on the lowest identifiable species level.
+We measured understory plant communities within 5, 1 m2 subsamples within each plot (evenly spaced at each of the plot corners and center) and identified species according to regional guides (Hultén, 1968; MacKinnon et al., 2004; Laursen and Seppelt, 2010), focusing on the lowest identifiable species level (and defaulting to genus when needed).
 We recorded percent cover in classes of 10%, also recording percent cover of bare ground or rocks where needed.
-When individuals were unidentifiable to the species level, we used the genus level.
-We used five categories of functional groups, based on those most commonly used in other understory community work in boreal Alaskan forests: lichen and mosses, graminoids, forbs, seedless vascular plants, and shrubs (Chapin et al., 2006).
-We did not measure seed bank, an important metric of understory plant regeneration, both because of sampling restraints and because we sampled plots that were 13 - 15 years postfire at the time of sampling, a timeline that should capture the realized effect of seedbank fire response.
+We used five categories of functional groups, following the example set by existing understory research in boreal Alaskan forests: lichen and mosses, graminoids, forbs, seedless vascular plants, and shrubs (Chapin et al., 2006).

 Abiotic filters –

 We measured soil organic layer depth in centimeters in the four corners and the center of each plot after measuring understory cover and averaged measurements to the plot level.
-We used solar irradiance to represent light availability at each of our plots.
-Solar irradiance represents… and was derived from xyz source.
+To represent light availability, we used solar radiance, a metric of XX derived from .

 Data analysis –